mkoszut/brownbag-session-introduction-to-kubernetes-and-helm-for-dummies/kubernetes-cli.md

 # Kubernetes via Command Line

-## Create cluster with additional configuration
+## Create a cluster with additional configuration

-We need it to expose service to host machine.
+In the command below is an additional config because we need it to expose service to the host machine

 ```
 kind create cluster --config kind-config.yaml
 ```

-## Create deployment
+## Create a deployment

 ```
 kubectl create deployment kubernetes-bootcamp --image=gcr.io/google-samples/kubernetes-bootcamp:v1